jenkinsci/vectorcast-execution-plugin/README.md

 ### Potential loss of requirements information

-For customers using VectorCAST's requirements gateway, there's a potential for loss of requirements data when running test environments in parallel while using a shared requriments database.
+For customers using VectorCAST's requirements gateway, there's a potential for loss of requirements data when running test environments in parallel while using a shared requirements database.

 ### Test and code coverage reporting with Imported Results